-When designing a website, many attorneys put a primary focus on two pieces of information that won’t help much when it comes to being found online by new prospects:
+When designing a website, many Attorneys and Title Agents put a primary focus on two pieces of information that won’t help much when it comes to being found online by new prospects:

 - The name of their law firm

 Although this might seem like the most vital content to have on your website, it is actually the least important information to highlight when you are trying to attract new clients.

 Here’s what every attorney website design needs to attract new clients:

 Existing or past clients might search Google for your name or business name.
 They already know who you are and what you offer.

 They are likely just trying to find your contact information or address.
 You often won’t need to do much convincing as they have likely already hired you.